 - They usually feed on tomato leaves and often attack stems and fruits.

-- Crop rotation and avoid host plants may effective to prevent pinworms.
+- Crop rotation and avoiding host plants may be effective in preventing pinworms.

 - Clean up the garden debris, host plants, and weeds.